 Today absolute baldness or bald patches, where the hair follicles have been destroyed or compromised to the point that they are no longer functioning, cannot be treated, whether it is from scarring alopecia, frontal fibrosing alopecia, chemical trauma or even extremely advanced male pattern hair loss.
 Although bald spots and complete baldness also appear in cases of autoimmune alopecia this is not a hair loss condition as such – alopecia areata and its more severe phenotypes are considered autoimmune disorders – so whether this approach could be of benefit there remains to be seen.

 In cases of true baldness the skin takes on a shiny, smooth texture.
 This is different to genetic hair loss, which causes gradually thinning hair and often, particularly in men, a receding hairline.
-In these cases, whilst the follicles are still functioning, both male and female pattern hair loss can be effectively treated with the clinically-proven and MHRA-licensed/FDA-approved medications, finasteride 1mg and minoxidil.
+In these cases, whilst the follicles are still functioning, both male and female pattern hair loss can be effectively treated with appropriate treatments from those clinically-proven solutions which are both MHRA-licensed and FDA-approved medications, finasteride 1mg and minoxidil.

-Both men and women are often given appropriate solutions of high strength minoxidil, a topical vasodilator used to promote hair growth.
-This is available from Belgravia in-clinic pharmacies and comes in a range of formulations which are used either once or twice per day, as directed.
-Men aged 18 and over who are deemed medically suitable may also take an oral one-a-day tablet of finasteride 1mg.
-This drug was developed to block the formation of an androgen named dihydrotestosterone (DHT), as this is the hormone responsible for causing hair thinning and receding in people with genetic hair loss.
+Non-surgical hair loss treatment programmes may vary depending on whether the patient is a man or woman; whilst both men and women are able to use appropriate solutions of high strength minoxidil, a topical vasodilator used to promote hair growth, which comes in a range of formulations, only men aged 18 and over who are deemed medically suitable may take the oral one-a-day tablet of finasteride 1mg.
+This drug was developed to block the formation of an androgen named dihydrotestosterone (DHT), as this is the hormone responsible for causing hair thinning and receding in people with genetic hair loss, and it can be used alone or in tandem with minoxidil.

 The potential of stem cell technology’s application for hair loss treatment is hugely exciting.
 However, male and female pattern hair loss are progressive, permanent conditions so anyone concerned about losing their hair or worried their hair is thinner than normal would be well advised to seek expert advice sooner rather than later.